bhaumik-solanki/personal-portfolio/readme.md

 ## Usage

 Feel free to explore the different sections of the portfolio by clicking on the navigation buttons.
 You can also view the code and contribute by opening issues or making pull requests.

-## Live Website

-You can view my personal portfolio website at [bhaumiksolanki.netlify.app](https://bhaumiksolanki.netlify.app).

-### Current Limitations and Future Improvements

-The contact form is not yet functional as the backend and database integration is pending.
-This feature will be enabled once I have gained the necessary backend development skills.
-Currently, the site is optimized for screens with a width of 800-900px.
-I am actively working on improving responsiveness for smaller screen sizes and will implement these updates shortly.

 ## License